sourdough croissants

 Butter Block:

 1. Day 2: Place cold butter on a sheet of parchment paper and sprinkle with the flour.
 Fold the ends of the parchment loosely to cover the butter and begin pounding the butter with a rolling pin until it begins to flatten.
+(Update: I find it's easier to measure and fold the parchment before placing the butter inside.)

 cold butter and flour on parchment paperpounding butter with rolling pin

 2. Use a measuring tape to form the parchment paper into a 6x8-inch rectangle pouch over the butter.
 Flip the pouch over to keep the edges closed.
 Then use a rolling pin and your fingers to evenly press the butter into the pouch to make a butter block.
-Chill if butter has begun to melt on the edges.
+Chill if butter has begun to melt and looks greasy on the edges.
 If butter is still cold but very pliable when you bend the package, it is ready for the next step.

 measuring the parchment paper pouchmeasuring the parchment paper pouchbutter pouch after flipping it overparchment pouch after rolling and pressing the butter evenly